 Dear Your Teen:

-Many parents are apprehensive when their teenagers start to date, and that apprehension is exacerbated if a son or daughter chooses to date an older peer.
+Many parents are apprehensive when their teenagers start to date.
+Many parents are unsure of what age teenagers should even start dating.
+And that apprehension is exacerbated if a son or daughter chooses to date an older peer.
 While it raises the anxiety of parents everywhere, teen dating serves as good practice for future relationships and allows teens to consider what qualities are important to them in a relationship.
-Age may be one such factor, but hopefully so will things like respect, support, safety, and communication.
+Age gap dating may be one such factor, but hopefully so will things like respect, support, safety, and communication.

 You mentioned that you’ve met this older teen.
-Getting to know him a bit will provide you with more information and may also serve to ease your fears about the relationship.
+Getting to know him a bit will provide you with more information.
+It may also serve to ease your fears about the relationship.
 It also lets your daughter know that you’re not summarily dismissing the relationship, but that you do want to know more about the person with whom she wants to spend her time.

 Ideally, you’re able to return to these conversations over time as this and any future relationships unfold.
 While you may not see eye to eye on whom she should date, you’ll be cultivating a relationship that allows for honest communication and ready support as she navigates these first relationships.